The core.maths package is a modular JavaScript library that provides extra mathematics methods and implementations.

 Parameters:

-Name Type Description ratio
+Name Type Description rationumber A value between

 the arcsine of the passed angle in degrees.